 appointed former Real Salt Lake boss Jason Kreis as head coach in 2014 to allow

-him time to travel to the UK to acclimatise himself with the workings of owners
+him time to travel to the UK to acclimatise himself with the workings of the owners, Manchester City.
+Manchester

-City bought Melbourne Heart in 2014, the Australian A League club and changed
+City also bought Melbourne Heart in 2014, the Australian A League club, and changed

 their first of three designated signings.
 He was immediately loaned out to the